ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/centos/instructions.md

-Here is the list of commands, that can be used to quickly install ThingsBoard Edge on RHEL/CentOS 7/8 and connect to the server.
+Here is the list of commands, that can be used to quickly install SoBeam Edge on RHEL/CentOS 7/8 and connect to the server.

 #### Prerequisites
 Before continue to installation execute the following commands in order to install necessary tools: